wgurecky/wgurecky.github.io/blog/html/_sources/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst.txt

    \psi_e(x) = v_e(x)
    :label: gal_asm

 on each element.
-At first glance this appears this is an arbitrary choice, and indeed, this assumption does not have to be made.
-One could use different functional families for :math:`\psi` and :math:`v`, however we will not investigate this option.
+At first glance this appears to be an arbitrary choice, and indeed, this assumption does not have to be made.
+One could use different functional families for :math:`\psi` and :math:`v`, however we will not investigate this option here.

-For this case where we have chosen simple ramp functions to represent our 1D solution approximation, each element has two unknown scalar values, :math:`\{u_{eL}, u_{eR}\}` that act to scale the ramp functions over the element.
+In this case each element has two unknown supporting values, :math:`\{u_{eL}, u_{eR}\}`, that act to scale the ramp functions over the element.

 .. math::